develephant/corona-html5-node-kit/README.md

 The "Kit" is geared toward developers who have a background in writing modern JavaScript, and working with NodeJS in particular.

-The "Kit" has been setup to compile down to ES5 against the most used versions of browser engines ___that will work with Corona HTML5 projects___*.
+The "Kit" has been setup to compile your plugin source down to ES5 against the most used versions of browser engines ___that will work with Corona HTML5 projects___*.

 The current compilation targets are: